NSFAS Requirements 2026/27: Qualification & Documentation

 Income Rules You Must Meet

-The income rule is the most important part of the NSFAS requirements.
-You qualify if:
+The income rule is one of the most important NSFAS requirements.
+For the bursary, the income limits are:

 NSFAS Requirements for Returning Students